Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Generalized entanglement area law

-In our setup, the boundary size is roughly estimated by $\tilde{g}/\Delta$ since $\tilde{g}$ characterizes the dynamical entanglement rate from the spectral SIE.
-Indeed, if we consider a graph system with finite-range interactions, $\tilde{g}$ is indeed proportional to the boundary size between $A$ and $B$.
+In our setup, the boundary size is roughly estimated as $\tilde{g}/\Delta$ since $\tilde{g}$ characterizes the dynamical entanglement rate from the spectral SIE.
+Indeed, in a graph system with finite-range interactions, $\tilde{g}$ is indeed proportional to the boundary size between $A$ and $B$.
 From this perspective, our result qualitatively yields

 It is an important open question whether the upper bound~\eqref{K_beta_psi_1,t_3_main_ineq_2} can be improved to a bound of the form $ E_{\alpha=1}(\Omega^{(1)}) = \orderof{\tilde{g}/\Delta}. $